mimicgoran/ai-gis-reporting-overview-public/README.md

 6. The user can optionally add clarification
 7. AI refines or confirms the result
 8. The report is submitted and stored in ArcGIS Online

 ---

+## Deployment

+The application is deployed using Vercel, enabling:

+- serverless backend functions
+- seamless integration with GitHub
+- automatic deployment on every push

+This setup allows the app to run as a fully functional online service, not just a local prototype.

+---